mkchan671/SonarCryptanalysis/README.md

 ### Built With

-This project was majorly depends on:
+This project was majorly developed on:
 Mobile App:
 * Android studio - Java